RonaldGRowe/Tithe/README.md

 The hardest part of the code was getting the database statements to work with variable names, the syntax was hard to find.

-IT was my first successful program that could be utilized by the public.
+It was my first successful program that could be utilized by the public.
 It was a great feeling and pushed me further.

 That being said as I look over the code now I see numerous missteps.
+# Issues

--No Comments!?! what was I thinking
+- No Comments!?! what was I thinking

--Redundant code, checking all those inputs like that yikes!
+- Redundant code, checking all those inputs like that yikes!

--Variable names could have been better.
+- Variable names could have been better.

--Overall readability is not great.
+- Overall readability is not great.

 But I'm still proud of it.